-- Any reportable death, specified injury, disease or dangerous occurrence that requires reporting under RIDDOR. - All occupational injuries where a worker is away from work or incapacitated for more than seven consecutive days. - If a worker is away from work or incapacitated for more than three days a record must be kept. - All incidents recorded in the academies accident book must be kept in a secure place to comply with the General Data Protection Regulations May 2018 k) Reporting requirements of other regulators
+- Any reportable death, specified injury, disease or dangerous occurrence that requires reporting under RIDDOR. - All occupational injuries where a worker is away from work or incapacitated for more than seven consecutive days. - If a worker is away from work or incapacitated for more than three days a record must be kept.

+All incidents recorded in the academy's accident book must be kept in a secure place to comply with the UK General Data Protection Regulations.